TruptiAShetty/Devlop/env/vpc/README.md.md

                    "syntax: terraform destroy -var-file qa-terraform.tfvars"
     7.senciorio 2 for vpc for PROD environment:
          7.1.
-Then we should create workspace by usung command "terraform workspace new prod" "syntax: terraform workspace new name"
+Then we should create workspace by usung command "terraform workspace new prod" "syntax: terraform workspace new prod"
          7.2.
 After creation of the terraform workspace dev then we can proceed with a command "terraform workspace show" it show in which workspace are we in.
                      "syntax: terraform workspace show"
          7.3 Then we can excute the command terraform plan it will shows after are the resources going to implement in the aws console.